LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold titles

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such conditions are not complied with you may be in breach of the lease.
+Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the freeholder.
+If such terms are not adhered to you may be in violation of the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance